sedatbsr/woocommerce-paypal-payments/tests/qa/README.md

 ## Project configuration

-Project from the monorepo requires a working WordPress website with WooCommmerce, `.env` file and configured Playwright.
+Project requires a working WordPress website with WooCommmerce, `.env` file and configured Playwright.

 1. [SSE setup](https://inpsyde.atlassian.net/wiki/spaces/AT/pages/3175907370/Self+Service+WordPress+Environment) - will be deprecated in Q1 of 2025.